tango-controls/rfc/8/README.md

 * A Device Server represents the process which manage one or several Device

+* A Device Server SHALL managed at least one Device.

-* A Device Server is a Tango Device itself.
+* A Device Server MAY manage Devices belonging to different Classes

 * A Device MUST NOT be managed by more than one Device Server

+* A Device Server instance reference SHALL be unique in a Tango Control system

+* A Device Server SHALL be a Tango Device itself.

 The name of the Device Server SHALL follow this convention:
 ```ABNF